 So You Want to Work at a Summer Camp?

-If working at a summer camp sounds perfect for you, you should begin searching for job opening in early spring - usually around March.
-Summer
+If working at a summer camp sounds perfect for you, you should begin searching for job opening in early spring – usually around March.
+Summer camp jobs require interviews just like any other type of job, so here are some great tips for landing that perfect summer camp position:

 Be professional during your interview.
 Just because you get to wear jeans and a T-shirt to work doesn’t mean you should treat the job with any less respect than an office job.
 Dress nicely for the interview – a business suit is not necessary, but wear appropriate clothing.
 Call the person holding the interview Mr. or Ms. and be as polite and courteous as you would if you were interviewing to be a secretary, lawyer, or teacher.